RubbaBoy/QilletniDocs/docs/native_binding/native_functions.md

 # Native Methods

-Native methods are defined in Qilletni like a normal method signature, but with no body.
+Native methods in Qilletni are functions that are bound to a Java method.
+They are defined like a normal method signature, but with no body.
 For instance,

 ```qilletni
 native fun getHostname()